gryf/uc1541/README.rst

 3. Every slash character (``/``) will be replaced by pipe character (``|``).
 4. Leading space will be replaced by tilda (``~``).

-While copying from D64 image to filesystem, filenames will be stored as they are seen on a listing.
+While copying from disk image to filesystem, filenames will be stored as they are seen on a listing.

 While copying from filesystem to D64 image, filename conversion will be done: